-Motorized bicycle starting problems
+Motorized bicycle not starting?

 There are three separate areas that can cause starting problems in motorized bicycle engines:

 - 65% of problems are linked to fuel